Security-Onion-Solutions/securityonion-docs/stenographer.rst

     Stenographer is a full-packet-capture utility for buffering packets to disk for intrusion detection and incident response purposes.
 It provides a high-performance implementation of NIC-to-disk packet writing, handles deleting those files as disk fills up, and provides methods for reading back specific sets of packets quickly and easily.

 Stenographer uses :ref:`af-packet` for packet acquisition.
 It's important to note that Stenographer is totally independent from :ref:`suricata` and :ref:`zeek`.
-This means that if you don't want or need to write full packet capture to disk, then you can safely disable stenographer while still getting NIDS alerts and protocol metadata.
+This means that Stenographer has no impact on your NIDS alerts and protocol metadata.

 Output
 ------